Duchy of Saint Sava

-The Duchy of Saint Sava (Vojvodstvo Svetog Save) (Note: Some sources also refer to it as the Dukedom of St. Sava.
-Another rendering of its name is the Herzegovina of St. Sava.
+The Duchy of Saint Sava (Vojvodstvo Svetog Save) (Note: Some sources also refer to it as the Dukedom of Saint Sava.
+Another rendering of its name is the Herzegovina of Saint Sava (Hercegovina Svetog Save).
 The latter is also attested in various maps dating from 1513 to 1818.) was a late medieval polity in southeastern Europe, that existed from 1448 up to 1482, when it was absorbed by the Ottoman Empire.
-It was founded and controlled by the Kosača noble family, whose rulers held the title Duke of Saint Sava (Herceg od Svetog Save).
+It was founded and controlled by the Kosača noble family, whose rulers held the title Duke of Saint Sava (Vojvoda Svetog Save).
+(Note: Another rendering of its name is the Herzeg of Saint Sava (Herceg Svetog Save).)
 Their domains included southern parts of modern-day Bosnia and Herzegovina, extending to southern parts of modern-day coastal Croatia, northwestern Montenegro and southwestern Serbia.
 Its founder, Stjepan Vukčić Kosača (duke since 1448), titled himself Herceg of Saint Sava, a title which would later give rise to the new name to the region: Herzegovina, and will be also used by the Ottomans as Hersek Sancağı (Sanjak of the Herzeg), designating the Sanjak of Herzegovina.

 In various sources, and historiographical traditions, the name of the duchy is recorded or used in several forms, varying mostly in the way the name of Saint Sava is spelled in different languages: Ducatus Sancti Sabbae, Ducato di Santo Sabba, Herzogtum des hl.
 Sava.
 In English historiography, forms such as the "Duchy of Saint Sava" or "Dukedom of Saint Sava" were used already since the 1700s and further on.